Gladys Knight: Success with the Pips

-Solo music career
+Solo career and other musical endeavors

-While still with the Pips, Gladys Knight joined with Dionne Warwick, Stevie Wonder, and Elton John on the 1985 AIDS benefit single, "That's What Friends Are For", a triple No. 1 mega-hit, which won a Grammy for Best Pop Performance By A Duo Or Group With Vocal.
+While still with the Pips, Gladys Knight joined with Dionne Warwick, Stevie Wonder, and Elton John on the 1985 AIDS benefit single, "That's What Friends Are For", a number one hit, which won a Grammy for Best Pop Performance By A Duo Or Group With Vocal.

-Knight shared a stage with Dionne Warwick and Patti LaBelle for the 1986 HBO special Sisters in the Name of Love.
+Knight shared a stage with Dionne Warwick and Patti LaBelle for the 1986 HBO special Sisters in the Name of Love, which she co-executive produced and received three ACE Awards for Performance in a Music Special, as well as nominations for Best Music Special and Costume Design in 1987.
 On March 27, 1988, Knight performed a rendition of "America the Beautiful" at Wrestlemania 4 in Atlantic City, NJ.
 In 1989, she recorded "Licence to Kill", the title track for James Bond film of the same name, a Top-10 hit in the UK and Germany.

-Knight released her third and most successful solo LP, Good Woman, on MCA in 1991, which hit No. 1 on the R&B album chart, featured the No. 2 R&B hit "Men", and reached No. 45 on the main Billboard album chart—her all-time-highest showing.
+Knight released her third and most successful solo LP, Good Woman, on MCA in 1991, which hit number one on the R&B album chart, featured the number 2 R&B hit "Men", and reached number 45 on the main Billboard album chart — her all-time-highest showing.
 The album also featured "Superwoman", written by Babyface and featuring Dionne Warwick and Patti LaBelle; the track was nominated for a Grammy.
 Knight and LaBelle collaborated the same year on "I Don't Do Duets", for LaBelle's album Burnin'.
 Also in 1991, Knight performed the national anthem at Game 1 of the World Series.

 Her fourth solo album, Just for You, went Gold and was nominated for the 1995 Grammy Award for Best R&B Album.
+The fifth solo album, At Last, earned her first solo Grammy Award for Best Traditional R&B Album in 2000.

-Knight created and now directs the Mormon-themed choir Saints Unified Voices.
+Knight created and directs the Mormon-themed choir Saints Unified Voices.
 SUV has released a Grammy Award-winning CD titled One Voice, and occasionally performs at LDS church firesides.

 In April 2004, Knight co-headlined the VH1's benefit concert Divas Live 2004 alongside Ashanti, Cyndi Lauper, Jessica Simpson, Joss Stone, Debbie Harry, and Patti LaBelle, in support of the Save the Music Foundation.

-In 2005 a duet between Knight and Ray Charles of "You Were There" was released on Charles' duets album Genius & Friends.
+In 2005, a duet between Knight and Ray Charles of "You Were There" was released on Charles' duets album Genius & Friends.